Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-When it comes to finding spiders in Arkansas, all you have to do is check the dark corners of your house, garage, or shed and you’ll find a variety of spiders.
-Arkansas has a fascinating array of spiders that represent a range of colors, shapes, and even hunting styles.
+When it comes to finding spiders in Arkansas, all you have to do is check the dark corners of your house, garage, or shed, and you’ll likely find a variety!
+The Natural State has a fascinating array of spiders that have a range of colors, shapes, and even hunting styles.

-As spooky as many people find spiders, they are a vital part of maintaining the ecosystem through controlling insect populations.
-This doesn’t just keep us from being overrun by bugs, but it also helps control diseases spread by insects, like mosquitos.
+As spooky as many people find spiders, these arachnids are a vital part of maintaining the ecosystem by controlling insect populations.
+This doesn’t just keep us from being overrun by bugs, but it also helps control diseases spread by insects like mosquitos.

 divider-spider